You are now in the main content area

 To be eligible, students must:

-- Demonstrate that they have exhausted all other available financial resources, including alternative funding sources, savings, employment earnings, and personal finances
+• Demonstrate that they have exhausted all other available financial resources including internal and external funding opportunities.
+(E.g., savings, employment earnings, personal finances, awards, scholarships, loans, etc.)

-- Have eliminated unnecessary expenses from spending plan.
+• Have eliminated unnecessary expenses from their spending plan.

 How to Apply

-- Please describe in detail (maximum 500 words) the emergency financial situation that you are currently experiencing and your financial plan if emergency financial assistance cannot be approved
+• Describing in detail (maximum 500 words) the emergency financial situation you are currently experiencing and your financial plan if emergency financial assistance cannot be approved

-- Uploading all supporting documents (E.g. police reports, email communication, banking documents, etc.)
+• Uploading supporting documents (E.g., police reports, email communication, banking documents, etc.)

 Note: If an application is incomplete, the application will not be considered.